-Effective January 1, 2018, the Company adopted amendments issued within the Annual Improvements to IFRS Standards 2014-2016 Cycle, as issued by the IASB in December 2016.
-Minor amendments as part of this cycle effective in 2017, and were adopted by the Company in that year, with remaining amendments being effective January 1, 2018.
-The amendments were applied retrospectively.
-Adoption of these amendments did not have a significant impact on the Company's financial statements.
+Effective January 1, 2019, the Company adopted amendments issued within the Annual Improvements 2015 - 2017 Cycle which was issued in December 2017.
+The IASB issued four minor amendments to different standards as part of the Annual Improvements process, with the amendments to be applied prospectively.
+Adoption of these amendments did not have a significant impact on the Company's Financial Statements.